I'm overwhelmed. How do I make tough decisions?

 3. Assess possible consequences

 Now look at what you’ve got.
 What are the upsides and downsides of each option?
 What do you gain by each option?
 What would it cost you?
-Again, the more detail you can get here, the better equipped you’ll be for phase 2.
+Again, the more detail you can get here, the better equipped you’ll be for phase 2 of the process.

 Phase 2: EMR – EVALUATE, MITIGATE, RESOLVE